carbon-design-system/carbon-platform/docs/services-web-app.md

 ### `useAuth`

-From a React Component, you can access the user's information via the `user` property in the `useAuth` hook.
+From a React Component, you can access the user's information via the `user` property returned by `useAuth` hook.
 This hook also exposes other info such as:

 - user: object containing user's data